Does Home Insurance Cover Appliances? Breakdown vs Damage Explained

 Power Surge Warning

 Standard policies may not cover damage from everyday electrical fluctuations.
 However, lightning-induced power surges are often covered as a named peril.
-If you're concerned about surges from the grid, an equipment breakdown endorsement is worth considering.
+Learn more about power surge coverage and how equipment breakdown endorsements can close common gaps.

 State Farm logo